pkdawson/imgui-godot/README.md

 ### Configuration

-If you want to customize fonts or other settings, create an `ImGuiConfig` resource, then open the scene `res://addons/imgui-godot/ImGuiLayer.tscn` and set its `Config` property.
+If you want to customize fonts or other settings, create an `ImGuiConfig` resource, then open the scene `res://addons/imgui-godot/Config.tscn`, select the `Config` node, and set its `Config` property.

 ### Widgets